Char siew rice in Singapore

 5. Foong Kee Coffee Shop

-Foong Kee is well known for cheap and good wanton mee ($2).
-Char siew is not just served as a topping, but a main star on its own.
+Foong Kee is well known for its Char Siew Rice ($3.50).
+Char siew is not just served as a topping, but the main star.
 It’s perfectly charred on the surface with juicy tender meat beneath.
 With the burgeoning of hipster cafes and restaurants along Keong Saik, Foong Kee offers familiar fare worth patrionising.

 Address: 6 Keong Saik Road, Singapore 089114